CSCI1090-S24/ps2/README.md

 1. Accept the invitation you found on Canvas in Problem Set 2 (which you have already done if you are here).

-2. [Read PS1 Part 4 to review how to clone a problem set repository and how to work on it locally.](https://github.com/CSCI1090-S24/ps1/blob/main/README.md#part-4-clone-your-copy-of-the-repository-to-your-own-machine) **As described in PS1, you need to remember where you cloned your repo to on your own machine!**
+2. [Read PS1 Part 4 to review how to clone a problem set repository using GitHub Desktop and how to work on it locally.](https://github.com/CSCI1090-S24/ps1/blob/main/README.md#part-4-clone-your-copy-of-the-repository-to-your-own-machine) **As described in PS1, you need to remember where you cloned your repo to on your own machine!**

 3. Edit the files on your computer in this repository as described in the sections below.

-4. [Reead PS1 Part 9 to review how to submit your work to GitHub Classroom from your local machine up to GitHub on the internet.](https://github.com/CSCI1090-S24/ps1/blob/main/README.md#part-9-commit-your-work-to-github-classroom-using-the-github-desktop-app).
+4. [Reead PS1 Part 9 to review how to submit your work using GitHub Desktop from your local machine up to GitHub on the internet.](https://github.com/CSCI1090-S24/ps1/blob/main/README.md#part-9-commit-your-work-to-github-classroom-using-the-github-desktop-app).
 Remember that you can commit and push your work as many times as you like.
 I recommend doing it often so that you have a backup of your work in case your computer breaks!

 **NOTE: This respository is nearly empty.
 That's because you will be creating Python programs yourself, putting them (or creating them) in this directory, and pushing and committing them to GitHub.**